-The question is, what can you do about it?
+The question is, what can you do about them?

 There are several options available.

 First, you might apply for a credit monitoring service.
-Equifax is offering theirs for free, but if you (understandably) don't trust that service, you can look to third-party options.
 Some employers even offer a service like this for to all their employees, so you might check there first.

 Second, you can temporarily freeze your credit so that a hacker won't be able to mess with it.

 Third, you can also create a fraud alert, so that any creditor who wants to pull your credit must first get your permission.